SvenGroot/GenerateAnswerFile/README.md

 ## Examples

-To make them easier to read, the examples below are split amount multiple lines, using the PowerShell syntax to continue a command on the next line.
+To make them easier to read, the examples below are split over multiple lines, using the PowerShell syntax to continue a command on the next line.

 ### Clean installation using UEFI